gui11aume/CRISPR_screen/README.md

 The first column is the sequence of the sgRNA.
 The second column is the name of the gene where it maps.
 The third column is the number of reads.

+#### Merge results into a single file
+`python merge_scores.py *.scores > scores.txt`

+#### Example output

+Below is an example of output.

+    sgRNA                   gene     file1   file2
+    CAGATTCCTCATGTTTGTGC    SNAI2    237        12
+    GCAGACTTTGCGGCTATGCG    KIF20A   89        231
+    ACCTGTCAAGCAGTATCCCA    KHDRBS1  86          0
+    CATGTGCTGGTCCTGTAGGC    OR52B4   69          0

+The first column is the sequence of the sgRNA.
+The second column is the name of the gene where it maps.
+The following columns are the number of reads in each file listed in input.